-The Mission – directed by Roland Joffé, starring Robert De Niro and Jeremy Irons Winner of the Palme d’Or at the Cannes Film Festival in 1986, The Mission covers the experiences of a Jesuit Missionary in 18th Century Argentina as he seeks to build a mission station and convert the local Guarani community to Christianity.
+The Mission – directed by Roland Joffé, starring Robert De Niro and Jeremy Irons Winner of the Palme d’Or at the Cannes Film Festival in 1986 and a BAFTA Award for Best Film Music for its moving soundtrack by Ennio Morricone.
+The Mission covers the experiences of a Jesuit Missionary in 18th Century Argentina as he seeks to build a mission station and convert the local Guarani community to Christianity.
 The film is set in the rainforest around Iguazu – Jesuit ruins are a lasting legacy of their efforts over 250 years on.

 Planet Earth II, “Jungles” Episode – BBC Documentary Part of the BBC’s award-winning Planet Earth series presented by Sir David Attenborough, the “Jungles” episode explores the richest habitats on the planet – mysterious worlds of high drama where extraordinary animals attempt to survive in the most competitive places on earth.
 Flooded forests are home to caiman-hunting jaguars and strange dolphins that swim amongst the tree tops, while in the dense underworld, ninja frogs fight off wasps and flying dragons soar between trees.
 Look out for the Iguazu portion, which was filmed in Argentina’s Atlantic Rainforest.